nixworks/public/news/2015/03/13/README.md

 ##### Stellenbosch University
 ### [In regard to an operation that took place on December 11, 2014, today, a Stellenbosch University and Tygerberg Hospital surgical team from Cape Town, South Africa, reports the world's first successful penis transplant, an operation requiring reconnection of tiny blood vessels and nerves. ](/news/2015/03/13/in-regard-to-an-operation-that-took-place-on-december-11-2014-today-a-stellenbosch-university-and-tygerberg-hospital-surgical-team-from-c.md)
-_Context: penis transplant, Tygerberg Hospital, Cape Town, South Africa, Stellenbosch University_
+_Context: Cape Town, South Africa, Tygerberg Hospital, Stellenbosch University, penis transplant_

 ##### Swedish
 ### [Swedish prosecutor Marianne Ny lodges a request to interrogate Julian Assange in his London refuge at the Ecuadorian consulate, saying that the reason for her change of mind is that the statute of limitations on several of the crimes of which Assange is suspected runs out in August 2015. ](/news/2015/03/13/swedish-prosecutor-marianne-ny-lodges-a-request-to-interrogate-julian-assange-in-his-london-refuge-at-the-ecuadorian-consulate-saying-that.md)